-Sovereign Insurance is encouraging young folks to ‘take action’ through the launch of the next chapter of its ‘Life.
+Sovereign Insurance is encouraging young people to ‘take action’ through the launch of the next chapter of its ‘Life.
 Take charge’ brand campaign via J. Walter Thompson in an effort to tap into the millennial market.
-However, the action taken in its latest ad is somewhat questionable.
+Though, the action taken in its latest ad is somewhat questionable.

 Until the driverless car finally arrives to take over from us, we’re stuck with humans behind the wheel.
 But the robots are already here to a degree, with computers reacting to keep us safe on the road and data being collected from connected cars and smartphones that can tell us how we’re driving.
 Some (mostly liars) see that data collection as slightly concerning, others see it as potentially useful, and insurance is one sector that has started to embrace it by giving discounts to less risky clients.
 Tower Insurance launched its SmartDriver app last year and offered up to 20 percent off premiums for safer drivers.
 Now, via its new agency Barnes Catmur & Friends, it’s drawing attention to the app and its benefits by asking people to take part in a SmartDriver Battle.

 Insurance isn’t often thought of as an industry overflowing with humour, but AMI is showing that it does in fact have a funnier side in new campaign that brings to life true claim stories in a new animated series.